Electricity Price Review

 EPR found that smaller consumers struggle to make their voice heard and influence the electricity sector.
 The obstacles include the sector’s complexity, consumers’ lack of resources, and cultural differences and language barriers.

-The Council Chair was announced in July 2021.
-The other Council members were announced on 22 July 2022.
+The Council Chair was announced in July 2021 and other Council members were announced on 22 July 2022.

 Chair of Consumer Advocacy Council announced(external link) — Beehive.govt.nz media release